SoumaSakaguchi/souma-cni-plugin-public/README.md

 - Slack: #cni on the [CNCF slack](https://slack.cncf.io/).

 If you have a _security_ issue to report, please do so privately to the email addresses listed in the [OWNERS](OWNERS.md) file.

+## Modfiy for oss-fun/souma-runj
+Changed the value given to the environment variable(`CNI\_NETNS`) from jail ID to a symbolic link for Network namespace compatible jails.

+* `bridge`: ADD